-The fiscal aspects of the SPIL are explained in Section 1.5 and define amounts in the financial table by plan year.
+The fiscal aspects of the SPIL are explained in Section 1.5 and amounts are defined in the financial table by plan year.
 The financial narrative provides a summary of the anticipated sources, amounts, and proposed use of funds to support the SPIL goals and objectives by plan year.
-It includes an explanation of the distribution of the required state match and CARES Act funding.
+It includes an explanation of the distribution of the required state match.